 At the end of the preliminary interview the applicant is given detailed information on the asylum process.
-This information is available in 18 languages.35 The applicant is given an in-depth questionnaire, the Application for International Protection Questionnaire, in their preferred language, which must be completed and returned within 20 working days.
+This information is available in 18 languages.54 The applicant is given an in-depth questionnaire, the Application for International Protection Questionnaire, in their preferred language, which must be completed and returned within 20 working days.
 In response to expressions of concern from civil society, NGOs and legal advocates regarding the 20-day 'deadline', the Department of Justice has indicated that this is not a statutory deadline but an indicative, administrative timeframe in which applicants should aim to have their questionnaire returned to the IPO.
-As such, the Department has made clear that there are no negative consequences if questionnaires are not returned within the timeframe.36 Therefore, applicants may submit the completed questionnaire beyond the 20 working days.
-As a precautionary measure, the Irish Refugee Council recommends that applicants indicate in writing to the IPO if they require more than
+As such, the Department has made clear that there are no negative consequences if questionnaires are not returned within the timeframe.55 Therefore, applicants may submit the completed questionnaire beyond the 20 working days.
+As a precautionary measure, the Irish Refugee Council recommends that applicants indicate in writing to the IPO if they require more than 20 working days to submit the questionnaire.
+Applicants will not go into the "queue" for a substantive international protection interview until they have submitted their completed Questionnaire.

-The consequences of such refusal are laid out in Section 38 IPA.
+53 The consequences of such refusal are laid out in Section 38 IPA.

-The Information Booklet for International Protection is available in 18 languages: http://bit.ly/2IOwxfr.
+54 The Information Booklet for International Protection is available in 18 languages: http://bit.ly/2IOwxfr.